Devil's Turnip (BRYONIA) Overview Information

 Devil's Turnip (BRYONIA) Side Effects & Safety

-Bryonia is UNSAFE for anyone to use.
+Bryonia is LIKELY UNSAFE for anyone to use.
 At fairly low doses, it can cause many side effects including dizziness, vomiting, convulsions, colic, bloody diarrhea, abortion, nervous excitement, and kidney damage.
-Larger doses may cause fatal poisoning in adults and children.
+Larger doses may cause fatal poisoning.
 Just touching fresh bryonia can cause skin irritation.
 Eating the berries can cause death.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Bryonia is UNSAFE.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Bryonia is UNSAFE for pregnant women when taken by mouth and LIKELY UNSAFE for breast-feeding women when taken by mouth.
 It can cause a miscarriage in addition to serious health consequences for the pregnant or breast-feeding woman.

 Stomach and intestinal (gastrointestinal, GI) disorders: There are many reasons not to use bryonia.
 It can cause serious side effects and death.
 Additionally, it can irritate the stomach and intestines and can make GI problems worse.